Northern Coast Officials

 15. Get noticed for the RIGHT reasons.

-Ways to Get Noticed for the Wrong Reason; Recently an umpire showed up to the home plate pregame meeting with the coach with a cup of coffee.
+Ways to Get Noticed for the Wrong Reason; Recently an umpire showed up to the home plate pregame meeting with the coaches with hat on backwards and a cup of coffee.
 Ummm, NO!
 What impression do you think the coach had of that umpire?

 At another game this season a coach sent an email to Gary, "the umpires seemed like they were unsure on how to handle or umpire a Varsity game."
 I don't know what actions and/or comments were made, but every game, at every level, needs to be handled in a professional manner as we have talked about in the meetings, clinics, and past emails.